 The Lightcast Open Skills Library delivers clarity by allowing everyone to speak the same language.
 Use our free open standard API to articulate your skills needs, and leave the details to us: our dedicated team of taxonomists and engineers cleans, checks, and updates each entry so that you always have the most accurate and up-to-date picture of the labor market.

-Open Skills is freely available because we believe in using data for good and creating a labor market that works for everyone.
+The Open Skills Library is freely available because we believe in using data for good and creating a labor market that works for everyone.
 Through the shared language of skills, we can enable a world where every worker and every job can find their best fits as efficiently as easily as possible.

-But don't take our word for it—the Skills Taxonomy Changelog is freely accessible, so you can see exactly what we've been up to.
+But don't take our word for it—the Skills Library Changelog is freely accessible, so you can see exactly what we've been up to.
 You can also read more about how our data taxonomies are organized.

 Lightcast Skills is created by a team of economists and labor market analysts who have worked with real-time labor market data for over 20 years.
 Nobody knows skills better.